 Board see PRC 4521.3.
+[NOTE: Board of Forestry and Fire Protection]

 Broadcast Burning means the use of fire throughout a site preparation area to prepare it for regeneration.
 It does not include burning of organic matter which is piled during mechanical site preparation or for hazard reduction.